pb111/Machine-Learning-with-Python/README.md

 dataset downloaded from Kaggle website.

-       - [Data Analysis with NumPy](https://github.com/pb111/Data-Analysis-with-NumPy): In this project, I discuss useful data analysis       with numpy techniques.
+       - [Data Analysis with NumPy](https://github.com/pb111/Data-Analysis-with-NumPy): NumPy is the fundamental library of Python which is required for scientific computing.
+In this project, I explore NumPy and various data analysis tools of NumPy.

        - [Time Series Analysis with Python](https://github.com/pb111/Time-series-analysis-with-Python): Time Series analysis project.